OSU-MC/MyClassroom/README.md

 If having issues, refer to the MySQL Getting Started Guide: https://dev.mysql.com/doc/mysql-getting-started/en/

+If you need to reset your local dev or test databases, login to MySQL as the root user (step 1), and run `DROP DATABASE database_name;`.
+Then, rerun steps 3 and 4.

 ### Configuring Local Environment

 Copy the `.env.example` file into a `.env` file